 If a veterinary surgeon administers a veterinary medicinal product to a food-producing animal, they must either enter the information in the keeper's records or give it to the keeper in writing (in which case the keeper must enter the details required in their records).

 Proof of purchase must be retained for at least five years.

 How do I dispose of any unwanted veterinary medicinal products?

 A keeper who disposes of any or all of the veterinary medicinal products other than by treating an animal must record:

 Most veterinary practices will safely dispose of any unused or expired veterinary medicinal products upon request.

 European Union legislation defines the horse as a food-producing species.
 Therefore keepers are required to maintain records for any purchase or acquisition of veterinary medicinal products for administration to horses.
 Similarly, a record of administration must also be kept, just like any other food-producing animal.
 If a veterinary surgeon administers a veterinary medicine to a horse then this must be recorded both in the horse passport and in a separate record.
 Further information on horse medicines and record keeping requirements can be found on the GOV.UK website.

-The cascade provides a legal mechanism allowing veterinary surgeons to use their clinical judgement to prescribe a suitable medicine where no authorised medicine exists (more information on the cascade and prescribing unauthorised medicines (opens in a new window) is available on the GOV.UK website).
+The Cascade provides a legal mechanism allowing veterinary surgeons to use their clinical judgement to prescribe a suitable medicine where no authorised medicine exists (more information on the Cascade and prescribing unauthorised medicines is available on the GOV.UK website).

-A veterinary surgeon administering a veterinary medicinal product to food-producing animals under the cascade or permitting another person to administer it under the vet's responsibility must, as soon as is reasonably practicable, record the:
+A veterinary surgeon administering a veterinary medicinal product to food-producing animals under the Cascade or permitting another person to administer it under the vet's responsibility must, as soon as is reasonably practicable, record the: